 The interest rate assumption (also called the investment return or discount rate) is the most impactful assumption affecting the contribution requirement of the system.
-The assumption, which is used to value liabilities for funding purposes, was reduced from 6.75% to 6.50% for the June 30, 2021 Actuarial Valuation and remains at 6.50% for the June 30, 2022 Actuarial Valuation.
+The assumption, which is used to value liabilities for funding purposes, remains at 6.50% for the June 30, 2023 Actuarial Valuation.